TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 Remember that the sketch uses the Arduino GPIO pin numbers; on the Adafruit Itsybitsy RP2040, these are the silkscreen labels on the **underside** of the microcontroller (marked GP00-29).
 Also note that this does not apply to the analog pins (A0-A3), which does work.
 All the other Adafruit boards don't have this discrepancy.
 ![Itsybitsy RP2040 Back](https://cdn-learn.adafruit.com/assets/assets/000/101/909/original/adafruit_products_ItsyRP_pinouts_back.jpg)

+Once the sketch is configured to your liking, plug the board into a USB port, click Upload (the arrow button next to the checkmark) and your board will reconnect a few times until it's recognized as a combined mouse and keyboard device!

 ## Operations Manual
 The light gun operates as an absolute positioning mouse (like a stylus!) until the button/combination is pressed to enter pause mode.
 The Arduino serial monitor (or any serial terminal) can be used to see information while the gun is paused and during the calibration procedure.